keoni-gt/TokenEase/README.md

 ## Installation

 This guide will walk you through the steps to manually install the TokenEase Chrome extension.

-Please note that manual installation is recommended for advanced users who prefer to have more control over their extensions.
-If you're comfortable with this process, let's get started!

 ### Step 1: Download the Extension Files